jaredly/j2/Roadmap.md

 ## Next little minute

-- [ ] on first load of the TestSplit, nothing works!
+- [x] on first load of the TestSplit, nothing works!
 	Or at least, several things don't work.
 Why??
-- [ ] WOW tail recusion is broken? or something???
+- [x] WOW tail recusion is broken? or something???
+- [x] highlight hashes to reduce noise
+- [ ] colorize vbls by sym!
+- [ ] SHOW JS RESULT!
+Gotta have it.

 - [ ] it would be quite nice if I could infer the type variables for `withHandler`.
 Seems like it shouldn't be too hard, right?